Log Calabi-Yau mirror symmetry and non-archimedean disks: Bounding realizable tropical curves

-\begin{lemma} If $h\colon \Gamma^s_{\circ} \to \Sk$ is unbalanced at $x$, and $h(x) \in \Sk^{\sm}(U)$ (meaning the complement of the union of codim $2$ cones in $\Sigma_{(Y,D^{\ess})}$) then $x$ is the root of a twig, and $\NB_x(\Sk(U))$ is the sum of the outgoing weights of all twigs at $x$. \end{lemma} \begin{proof} This follows from \cref{lem:balancebound} and the definition of the integer linear structure on $\Sk(U)$, \cref{sec:integeraffine}: It is enough to prove that if we instead consider the full ios tropicalisation, the $\NB_x(\Sk(U)) = 0$.
-By assumption $h(x) \in \Sigma \coloneqq \Sigma_{(Y,D^{\ess})}$ lies in at most two maximal cones.
+(3) follows from \cref{lem:balancebound} and the definition of the integer linear structure on $\Sk(U)$, \cref{sec:integeraffine}: It is enough to prove that if we instead consider the full ios tropicalisation, then $\NB_x(\Sk(U)) = 0$.
+By \cref{prop:goodtopology}, $h(x) \in \Sigma \coloneqq \Sigma_{(\bbY,\bbD^{\ess})}$ lies in at most two maximal cones.
 Each weight in the sum $\NB_x(\bbZ^{D^{\ess}})$ lies in one of the cones, write $w \coloneqq \NB_x(\bbZ^{D^{\ess}}) = a + b$ where each term on the RHS is a sum of weights in a single cone.
 The statement is equivalent to showing that $a, b \in \bbR^{D^{\ess}}$ have opposite pairing with each piecewise linear function which restricts to linear on the union of the two cones (in the $\Sk(U)$ linear structure).
 A piecewise linear function is the same as a Weil divisor supported on $D^{\ess}$ and it restricts to linear on the union of the cones if and only if its intersection is zero with the $1$-stratum, $X$, corresponding to the codimension one wall which is the intersection of the two maximal cones.
-So its enough to prove $w$ pairs zero with such a Weil divisor.
+So it's enough to prove $w$ pairs zero with such a Weil divisor.
 By \cref{lem:balancebound} this pairing is the degree of the pullback of the Weil divisor to the irreducible component $\fC_x$ (notation as in the proof of \cref{lem:balancebound}).
 By assumption $f(\fC_x) \subset X$.
 If it is a point, then this degree is zero for any Weil divisor.
 Otherwise $f(\fC_x) = X$, and so the pairing is zero.
 This completes the proof. \end{proof}

 \begin{definition} We say a pair $(v,e)$ of a vertex and incident edge on a twig is {\it outward} if, when we cut the domain at $v$, $e$ lies on the connected component with the root (at the root, all edges are inward). \end{definition}